boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 let plain_date = PlainDate::try_new(2025, 6, 9, Calendar::default())?;
 ```

-We actually learn some interesting things immediately about the
+Furthermore, we actually learn some interesting things about the
 JavaScript API from looking at the `temporal_rs` API:

 1. `Temporal.PlainDate` constructor can throw.